 KANT AND AESTHETICS

-While Kant was writing the Critique of Judgment, 1790, the answer of the role of the artist in society was increasingly unclear, and the social and cultural situation was increasingly unstable.
+While Kant was writing the Critique of Judgment in 1790, the answer of the role of the artist in society was increasingly unclear, and the social and cultural situation was increasingly unstable.
 The artist was looking at an abyss, gazing into the unknown of a new era, when Kant solved the problem of art and shaped its definition for the next two centuries.
 Kant began with assumptions common to his time: we can recognize “art” and we know what “art” is and that “art” is something we can see.
 He also assumes “beauty” and hence assumed its existence as an unquestionable quality universally agreed upon.
 Kant never dealt with specific works of art and thus was removed from the current taste and vogue for classical art.
 Neo-classicism was the new art in Kant’s time, and it was, briefly, a revolutionary art movement denoting (Greek) freedom and democracy and the promise of individuality, along with (Roman) gravitas and stability.
 But Neoclassicism was quickly co-opted by post-Revolutionary Academicism.
 A once-revolutionary movement became a forced and regulated status quo.
 The Neo-Classical ideal of beauty, before the ideals became rules, was associated with the art of ancient Athens, considered eternal and transcendent.
 As the poet John Keats best expressed it, in Ode on a Grecian Urn:

 When old age shall this generation waste,